in: Engaging SASB Project

 Our Data Science Approach for Improved SASB Standards

-Rights CoLab is engaging with SASB to develop and define a strengthened set of disclosure standards that investors can use to persuade companies to improve labor rights for both direct employees and workers in their supply chains.
-The project has two components: a data science project and an Independent Advisory Group.
-Our coalition of labor experts, data scientists, and SASB partners is focused on improving social disclosure standards that drive real gains in human rights.
+Rights CoLab is collaborating with SASB to develop and define a strengthened set of disclosure standards that investors can use to persuade companies to improve labor rights for both direct employees and workers in their supply chains.
+The project has two components: a data science project and an Expert Group.
+This coalition of labor experts, data scientists, and SASB partners is focused on improving social disclosure standards that drive real gains in human rights.

 The data science project, carried out with the Data for Good (DfG) program of the Data Science Institute of Columbia University, uses natural language processing and machine learning to identify new relationships between labor-related human rights risks and financial materiality.

-Rights CoLab has recruited internationally recognized labor rights experts to the Independent Advisory Group to advise the project.
-The Advisory Group has two main functions: 1) to advise the DfG researchers as subject matter experts; and 2) to advise SASB on how to revise their standards to benefit workers while reducing reputational and legal risks for companies.
+Rights CoLab has recruited internationally recognized labor rights experts to the Expert Group to advise the project.
+The Expert Group has two main functions: 1) to advise the DfG researchers as subject matter experts; and 2) to advise SASB on how to revise their standards to benefit workers while reducing reputational and legal risks for companies.

 Data Science Project with SASB